ayushi511/ShelfWise/README.md

 ## 🚀 Overview

-Handy Bookstore is a cloud-based e-commerce web application designed for buying books online.
+ShelfWise Bookstore is a cloud-based e-commerce web application designed for buying books online.
 The project follows a **microservices architecture**, where each service handles a specific functionality such as user management, books, cart, and payments.

 This project demonstrates **backend development, API design, containerization and system design concepts**.